+'''

-\$ git checkout experiment \$ git rebase master First, rewinding head to replay your work on top of it...
+$ git checkout experiment

+$ git rebase master

+First, rewinding head to replay your work on top of it...

 Applying: added staged command

+'''

-It works by going to the common ancestor of the two branches (the one you're on and the one you're rebasing onto), getting the diff introduced by each commit of the branch you're on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.
+This operation works by going to the common ancestor of the two branches (the one you're on and the one you're rebasing onto), getting the diff introduced by each commit of the branch you're on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.

-Figure 3-29.
-Rebasing the change introduced in C3 onto C4
+Figure 37.
+Rebasing the change introduced in C4 onto C3